It was almost indiscernible, but the Englischer Garten gave it away. Munich was changing.

 Navigating my way around the floor plan, I hastily took in the features of the former royal apartments.

-Here was a room in which the Queen Consort of Bavaria once received guests and there was the room that the Swan King, Ludwig II, was born in.
+Here was a room in which the Queen Consort of Bavaria once received guests, and there was the room in which the Swan King, Ludwig II, was born.

 Bereft of the full furnishings of those times, the momentous events seemed abstract concepts to me.
 I contented myself by looking at the pretty wallpaper instead.